Keglev/SQL_Rockbuster_Project/README.md

 To run this queries, first open the dataset in POSTGRES PGDMIN4.
 After that you can simply copy and paste the queries in PGADMIN.
+All queries are separeted in files, you can just copy and paste in the query editor, and they show the expected results.